NASHP Job Opportunities

 Opportunities in the States

-Pew Charitable Trusts Substance Use Prevention and Treatment Initiative Associate I This Pew initiative works to develop and support policies that address the opioid epidemic by providing direct technical assistance to states on how to improve access to evidence-based, high-quality treatment for people with substance use disorders and implement other strategies to reduce the number of overdose deaths.
-Additionally, the project highlights and disseminates innovative community-based strategies to address the opioid epidemic and conducts advocacy in Washington, DC.
-The Associate I position, based in Washington, DC, will provide technical assistance to one or more states.
-The work includes participating in the development and implementation of Pew’s state campaigns to expand access to effective treatment for substance use disorders by completing policy analyses, conducting key informant interviews, and planning and facilitating stakeholder meetings, conferences, and other events.
-12/31 More information and to apply.
+Pew Charitable Trusts Senior Associate, Substance Use Prevention and Treatment Initiative This Pew initiative provides direct technical assistance to states on how to improve access to evidence-based, high-quality treatment for people with substance use disorders and implement other strategies to reduce the number of overdose deaths.
+The project also highlights and disseminates innovative community-based strategies to address the opioid epidemic and conducts advocacy in Washington, DC.
+The senior associate will provide project management and strategic guidance for one or more states’ technical assistance efforts.
+This work includes participating in the development and implementation of Pew’s state campaigns to expand access to effective treatment for substance use disorders by completing policy analyses, conducting key informant interviews, and planning and facilitating stakeholder meetings, conferences, and other events designed to achieve project goals.
+(2/13) More information and to apply.

 If you are a state or partner and have a job opportunity you would like NASHP to post, please email firstname.lastname@example.org.